bridget-basiq/developers/content/setup-&-integration/API-Basics/setup/status-error-codes.md

   - Internal Server Error.
 If you catch one, report your issue [here](https://google.com).
   - Bad Gateway.
   - Service Unavailable.

+keys:
+- response
+- status
+- message
+- code

+types:
+- String
+- Int
+- String
+- String

+descriptions:
+- Your project id with the corresponding configuration
+- The status code of the response reflecting the API response codes
+- The message describing the error
+- A unique error code that can be used for localization
 ---

 # Status & Error Codes

 To ensure you can respond appropriate when our API outputs something you didn’t expect we maintain a consistent set of API response and error codes.
 The general design of the response and error codes will be discussed inside this chapter.